Holcoglossum: Distribution

-Culture
+Cultivation

 The small species from this genus can be cultivated in small pots or baskets or tied to cork plates.
 Native of cool, damp woods, they require low temperatures and a light spot.
 In full sun, however, there is a risk of heat build-up.
 The plants often need water during the growth phase, and less frequent watering during the resting phase without letting them dry out.
 For a pot culture, the substrate should be quite fine in order to be able to nourish the tender roots.

 The large species of the subgenus Brachycentron and section Holcoglossum can be cultivated in a tether but are best suited to basket or pot culture.
 An exception is Holcoglossum subulifolium, which is better tied up due to its hanging growth.
 If regular watering is ensured, these species are best cultivated in a basket without substrate.
 Any substrate used should be very coarse in texture to allow good air circulation at the roots.
 The plants need a very bright but also cool location.
 They should be watered regularly, with drier periods during dormancy.

 In the Meise Botanic Garden, Holcoglossum kimballianum are kept in an alpine greenhouse, where you have to condense your own breath and wear a parka.
 In nature, the plants are regularly exposed to hoarfrost during the flowering period, which they survive without any problems.

 A successful culture often fails because the culture is permanently too warm or because the substrate is too fine, in which the roots die off due to the lack of air.

-Intergeneric Hybrids
+Intergeneric hybrids

 The following intergeneric hybrids with Holcoglossum are listed with the Royal Horticultural Society.